microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Remove-EntraBetaIdentityProvider.md

 ```

 ## Description
-this cmdlet is used to delete an identity provider that has been configured in the directory.
+This cmdlet is used to delete an identity provider that has been configured in the directory.
 The identity provider will be permanently deleted.

 ## Examples